CSOgroup/CALDER2/README.md

 # CALDER user manual

-CALDER is a Hi-C analysis tool that allows: (1) compute chromatin dom ains from whole chromosome contacts; (2) derive their non-linear hierarchical organization and obtain sub-compartments; (3) compute nested sub-domains within each chromatin domain from short-range contacts.
+CALDER is a Hi-C analysis tool that allows: (1) compute chromatin domains from whole chromosome contacts; (2) derive their non-linear hierarchical organization and obtain sub-compartments; (3) compute nested sub-domains within each chromatin domain from short-range contacts.
 CALDER is currently implemented in R.

 * Overview of the CALDER method:
 ![Alt text](./img/CALDER_methods.png "CALDER methods")